What is the Best Toilet?

 I’ve had lots of clients ask me “what is the best toilet” for their bathroom remodel.
 I suggest the following toilets:

-- Kohler® Highline® Comfort Height® Two-Piece Elongated Bowl, 1.28 gpf toilet, Concealed Trapway – About $418 retail.
+- Kohler® Highline® Comfort Height® Two-Piece Elongated Bowl, 1.28 gpf toilet, Concealed Trapway – About $423 retail.

-- Toto® UltraMax® II Universal Height One-Piece Elongated Bowl, 1.28 gpf toilet – About $805 retail.
+- Toto® UltraMax® II Universal Height One-Piece Elongated Bowl, 1.28 gpf toilet – About $906 retail.

 - Toto® Washlet® C200 Elongated Front – About $715 retail.

+These toilets are my top choices for all of Central and South Orange County, California.
 I recommend the above toilets because Central and South Orange County have some very hard water and the processes used to treat the water is tough on plumbing (pipes and fixtures).
 It’s for this reason I urge you not to simply Google “What’s the best toilet”.
 You will not get the best results doing this.
 So, again, this information is for Central and South Orange County!

-During the last 45 years remodeling, I’ve installed and experienced 1,000’s of toilets – I know flushing, performance, and function.
+- During the last 45 years remodeling, I’ve installed and experienced 1,000’s of toilets – I know flushing, performance, and function.

-I have 4 children, 2 boys and 2 girls.
+- I have 4 children, 2 boys and 2 girls.
 There are simply no better subjects for testing toilet clogging.
 If a toilet can be totally stopped up, kids, especially boys, are undisputed champions!
 I’ve used so many brands and models in my house, I know what works.

-Through my customers, I’ve heard every complaint, issue, and concern regarding their toilets.
+- Through my customers, I’ve heard every complaint, issue, and concern regarding their toilets.
 They tell me what they hate, what does not work, and of course, how easy they plug up!

 What are the major complaints regarding toilets?

-Too low to the floor!
+- Too low to the floor!

-Bowl/seat is to small!
+- Bowl/seat is to small!

-I can barely close the door!
+- I can barely close the door!
 The toilet hardly clears the door when I close it!

-It smells – I can’t seem to get it clean!
+- It smells – I can’t seem to get it clean!

-It never stops filling or shuts off!
+- It never stops filling or shuts off!

-My husband can’t seem to hit the hole!
+- My husband can’t seem to hit the hole!
 (Okay, I can’t help you here – but try Cheerios for practice aiming).

-All toilets will clog if you put too much stuff in them.
+- All toilets will clog if you put too much stuff in them.

-The type of toilet paper you use will have a huge impact on how much you can place into the toilet before it clogs.
+- The type of toilet paper you use will have a huge impact on how much you can place into the toilet before it clogs.
 Toilet paper that has more than one layer and/or advertise ultra or super plush, strong, absorbent, or clean will clog a toilet much faster.
 Typically, more than 2-3 wads of toilet paper in the bowl can create a clog.
 A wad is defined as about 4 linear feet.

-Human waste can be thick, gooey, long, and stiff.
+- Human waste can be thick, gooey, long, and stiff.
 Toilet manufactures primarily use special clay and humans to test their toilets.
 However, all people are different.
 Their genetics and diets play a huge role in human excrement.
 For some, several flushes are needed prior to using toilet paper.
 For others, one flush takes care of everything.
 Very important: Pay attention to the volume of material in the toilet.
 Flushing several times both before and after wiping can save you hundreds and even thousands of dollars in yearly repairs.

-Toilets are for human waste (urine, fecal matter, vomit) and toilet paper.
+- Toilets are for human waste (urine, fecal matter, vomit) and toilet paper.
 Toilets are not substitute trash cans or alternatives for the garbage disposal.

-Never put sanitary products (tampons, pads, panty liners, wipes) or diapers into the toilet.
+- Never put sanitary products (tampons, pads, panty liners, wipes) or diapers into the toilet.

-Never use a coat hanger, metal snake, or auger to unclog a toilet.
+- Never use a coat hanger, metal snake, or auger to unclog a toilet.

-Use a good quality rubber plunger to unclog a toilet (the kind with a round wooden handle and rubber tapered plunger at the end – called a Durable or High-Efficiency Rubber Forced Cup Plunger).
+- Use a good quality rubber plunger to unclog a toilet (the kind with a round wooden handle and rubber tapered plunger at the end – called a Durable or High-Efficiency Rubber Forced Cup Plunger).
 Here is the link for the correct toilet plunger: Toilet Plunger.
 Flush the toilet twice after the clog completely clears the bowl and trapway.

 - The proper way to use a plunger is to cover the bottom hole fully and push with short bursts of force (typically about 6).
 Remove plunger, repeat if necessary.

-If your plunger has any cracks in it, get a new one.
+- If your plunger has any cracks in it, get a new one.

-Once a month, use Clorox® Toilet Bowl Cleaner with Bleach in the bowl.
+- Once a month, use Clorox® Toilet Bowl Cleaner with Bleach in the bowl.
 This keeps hard water deposits under control; removes blood and fecal staining; removes urine staining due to medications and supplements; cleans the siphon jet (or jet hole – that smaller hole in the bottom back area of the bowl).

-Use Lime-Away® once a quarter with a Scotch Bright® Dobie™ to eliminate the hard water ring in the bottom of the bowl at the water line.
+- Use Lime-Away® once a quarter with a Scotch Bright® Dobie™ to eliminate the hard water ring in the bottom of the bowl at the water line.

 The Kohler Highline Comfort Height Two-Piece Elongated toilet is my top recommendation.
 Here’s why:

-Great price and it really works – it works exceptionally well.
+- Great price and it really works – it works exceptionally well.
 The rubber components inside the tank have a high tolerance for the chemicals used to treat the water in Orange County.

-Toilets with elongated bowls are more comfortable than toilets with round bowls.
+- Toilets with elongated bowls are more comfortable than toilets with round bowls.
 Elongated toilets allow more of your bottom to be exposed through the seat in a more relaxed position.
 Your legs will not be tight together, making using the toilet much easier, comfortable, and far easier to clean yourself (front and rear).

-Class Five® flushing technology offers virtually plug-free performance and rinsing power for a clean bowl.
+- Class Five® flushing technology offers virtually plug-free performance and rinsing power for a clean bowl.

-It is hard to clog.
+- It is hard to clog.
 And when it does clog, typically a plunger easily unclogs the toilet.

-By holding the handle down, more water is discharged when there is extra material in the bowl.
+- By holding the handle down, more water is discharged when there is extra material in the bowl.
 This is a big benefit.
 Many water saving toilets do not have this function.
 This extra benefit is not advertised, so you will not find it in the specifications.

-Nicely priced for all its performance.
+- Nicely priced for all its performance.

-See Highline Toilet for specifications.
+- See Highline Toilet for specifications.

-The Highline now comes in 16-1/2” (Highline Comfort Height) and 19” (Highline Tall) heights.
+- The Highline now comes in 16-1/2” (Highline Comfort Height) and 19” (Highline Tall) heights.
 The 19” model is an excellent choice for those who have trouble getting down lower due to back, knee, leg, and/or stability concerns.
 This taller model provides ultimate accessibility and ease of use when assisting someone in cleaning themselves while on the toilet.

-Pay the few extra dollars for the Kohler Cachet® Quiet-Close™ elongated toilet seat.
+- Pay the few extra dollars for the Kohler Cachet® Quiet-Close™ elongated toilet seat.
 The lid and seat go down gently and it removes without any tools, which makes cleaning super easy.

-Most of the same characteristics of the Highline except it does not come in the tall model (19”).
+- Most of the same characteristics of the Highline except it does not come in the tall model (19”).

-The one-piece design offers superior cleaning.
+- The one-piece design offers superior cleaning.
 This design creates a strong siphon during flushing and has 90% less exposed seal material than a 3-inch flapper, for leak-free performance.

-Has the AquaPiston canister.
+- Has the AquaPiston canister.
 This allows water to flow into the bowl from all sides (360 degrees), increasing the power and effectiveness of the flush.

-See Cimarron Toilet for specifications.
+- See Santa Rosa Toilet for specifications.

-Here too, pay the few extra dollars for the Kohler Cachet® Quiet-Close™ elongated toilet seat.
+- Here too, pay the few extra dollars for the Kohler Cachet® Quiet-Close™ elongated toilet seat.
 The lid and seat go down gently and it removes without any tools, which makes cleaning super easy.

 The Toto UltraMax II Universal Height One-Piece Elongated Bowl is an equal second choice.
 Here’s why:

-The universal height means the toilet is 16-1/8” tall.
+- The universal height means the toilet is 16-1/8” tall.
 Like the Highline and the Cimarron, the UltraMax II is an ADA and WaterSence toilet.
 However, the UltraMax is also a CalGreen toilet (meets the new California Green Buildings Standards Code with superior performance).

-The UltraMax II is as close to a no clog toilet there is.
+- The UltraMax II is as close to a no clog toilet there is.
 The UltraMax II has the Tornado Flush™ flushing system.
 This system has two powerful nozzles that create a rinsing action which reduces waste buildup and keeps the bowl cleaner.
 This high-efficiency system is more effective in one flush than most toilets are with multiple flushes.

 - Has CEFIONTECT™ glaze.
 This prevents debris from sticking to ceramic surfaces, making them easier to clean.

-The one-piece design offers superior cleaning.
+- The one-piece design offers superior cleaning.

-The fully glazed trapway is superior at moving material into the drain.
+- The fully glazed trapway is superior at moving material into the drain.

-See Toto UltraMax II Toilet for specifications.
+- See Toto UltraMax II Toilet for specifications.